Bonded by Love for Product

 At Jane, we’re looking for a certain type of person – someone who feels ownership in what they do and takes the initiative to get things done.
 One great example of this is when Andy (a software engineer at the time and now VP of Product) got fed up with how often we had issues with our deployments.
 Andy wasn’t sure if our tests were actually failing or if there was an issue with Capybara.
 He decided to explore Cypress on his own time, built it out, and developed tests that were more accurate.
 It’s this kind of ability to raise your hand and commit to delivering something you’re proud of that we’re looking for in every hire.

-Similarly, when Cody (one of our senior software engineers) first joined the team, he wasn’t afraid to take ownership.
+Last but not least, when Cody (one of our senior software engineers) first joined the team, he wasn’t afraid to take ownership.
 When he was ramping up, we assigned him several bugs and small features, which he paired with other team members on to get a full understanding of the issues we were facing.
 He spoke up about certain use cases and acceptance criteria not being what he was used to.
 But instead of saying, “I wish there was more structure here” and asking the PM to handle all project scoping, he took it upon himself to build a process that worked for him.
 He met with the PM to collaboratively establish a workflow that met his needs and expectations.
 His proactivity led to systemic changes in how features are scoped and built.

 If you’re the type of person who doesn’t wait to be told, but rather takes initiative to solve problems and develop features you’re proud of, we’d love to meet you!